GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 This error indicates that you are not a SEED user or your device was not properly enrolled in SEED.

-If you had properly onboarded your device to SEED earlier but still get this error, please raise a [support request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support.
+If you had properly onboarded your device to SEED earlier but still get this error, please r[aise a service request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support.

 </details>